 - Flat: The flat finish is the least commonly used finish for subway tile backsplashes.
-It reflects a minimal amount of light and therefore is typically used on light or white colored subway tiles.
+It reflects a minimal amount of light and therefore, is typically used on light or white subway tiles.

 Subway tiles used for backsplashes are graded based upon their strength.
 Although strength is not a highly important factor for tiles laid out in vertical surfaces, the strength of the tile does help with forming tight bonds with the grout.
 The grades of subway tile used for backsplashes include:

 - Commercial: This is the least expensive grade of tile and also has the lowest level of strength.
 These tiles may have minor color variations or flaws on the surface.
 These tiles are primarily decorative in nature and correspond to Grade 0 for tiles used as flooring.

 - Standard: This is the most common grade of subway tile used to create backsplashes.
 It has a mid-level strength and is free of major flaws.
 These tiles may have an occasional color variation or light pitting on the surface.
 This is equivalent to Grade 1 for subway tile flooring.

 - Premium: This grade of tile has the highest strength.
 The color is consistent throughout the batch of tiles and there are minimal to no surface defects in the backsplash.
 This corresponds to Grade 2 for tiles used as flooring.